jiqiang90/ledger-subquery/docs/entity_creation.md

 8  }
 ```

-- L0 - Entity is defined as a GraphQL type with the addition of the `@entity` annotation.
+- **L0** - Entity is defined as a GraphQL entity with the `@entity` annotation.

-- L1 - Entity requires a unique identifier, GraphQL type: ID - in SQL, this column will have the `text` type.
+- **L1** - TestEntity requires a unique identifier, GraphQL type: ID - this column will be represented by the `text` type in SQL.

-- L2-4 - Needed entity attributes and their types are added, some with the `@index` tag to allow faster querying for anticipated use cases.
+- **L2-4** - Required entity attributes and their types are added, some with the `@index` tag to allow faster querying for anticipated use cases.

-- L5-8 - Entities: message, transaction and block are related.
+- **L5-8** - The entities message, transaction and block are related.

 Updating the generated code to include these changes can be done by running the following:
 ```